OSInside/kiwi/doc/source/building/build_vmx_disk.rst

 Additionally, `machine` supports additional child elements that are covered in the following subsections.

-Modifying the VM configuration directly
+Modifying the VM Configuration Directly
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The `vmconfig-entry` element is used to add entries directly into the